YunZhou0321/avis/README.md

 ```
 ### 3.Installing sam3

-#⚠️ Before using SAM 3, please request access to the checkpoints on the SAM 3Hugging Face [repo](https://huggingface.co/facebook/sam3).
+⚠️ Before using SAM 3, please request access to the checkpoints on the SAM3 Hugging Face [repo](https://huggingface.co/facebook/sam3).
 Once accepted, you
 need to be authenticated to download the checkpoints.
 You can do this by running
 the following [steps](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication)